Test post from MS Office 2007 beta3

 Cybernetics is a theory of the communication and control of regulatory feedback.
 The term cybernetics stems from the Greek Κυβερνήτης (meaning steersman, governor, pilot, or rudder).
 Cybernetics is the discipline that studies communication and control in living beings or machines.

-1958 by Louis Couffignal, one of the pioneers of cybernetics in the 1930s, considers cybernetics as "the art of assuring efficiency of action" (see external links for reference).
+A more philosophical definition, suggested in 1958 by Louis Couffignal, one of the pioneers of cybernetics in the 1930s, considers cybernetics as "the art of assuring efficiency of action" (see external links for reference).

 Then there is second-order cybernetics.